 Chinese, born 1982

-Dr Jin was appointed to the Board as a Non Executive Director in 2017 and is a member of the Nominations Committee.
+Dr Jin was appointed to the Board as a Non executive Director in 2017 and is a member of the Compensation and Nominations Committees.

 Ruggero MagnoniNon-executive Director

 Mr Magnoni was appointed to the Board as a Non-executive Director in 2006 and is a member of the Audit and Nominations Committees.
 In 2006 he became a partner of Compagnie Financière Rupert.

 He graduated from Bocconi University and holds an MBA from Columbia University.